 Profile and Research Interests

-Caroline is an Assistant Professor in International Political Economy, and an ESRC 'Future Research Leader'.
+Caroline is an Assistant Professor in International Political Economy.
 She has research interests in:

 - political economy of energy

 - climate change politics and policy

 Caroline is the Principal Investigator of the ESRC Future Research Leaders project: 'Power Distributions: Sustainable Energy & Municipal Authority'.
 This project focuses on municipal authorities as (re-)emerging, state energy actors by asking questions about: how sustainable energy projects are shaped by broader local and national political processes, including devolution; how local governance choices relate to (rescaling) energy systems; and about what capacities municipal authorities have to act in the area of sustainable energy.

 Before joining Warwick, Caroline was a Senior Research Fellow in the Energy Policy Group at the University of Exeter, where she worked on an EPSRC funded project, ‘Innovation and Governance’.
 The project explored various and complex inter-relationships between energy governance, markets and sustainable innovations, and included comparative analyses between the UK and Germany.
 She was active in a wide range of research activities, including regular responses to government consultations.

 Prior to her academic career, Caroline worked for 8 years as a Director at UBS on emerging market equities.

 Caroline is author of The Energy Security-Climate Nexus: Institutional Change in the UK and Beyond and a co-author of The Global Energy Challenge: Environment, Development and Security.